On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

 \section{Introduction}

 In the recent years there has been growing interest in the interaction between topological dynamics and model theory.
-This approach was introduced by Newelski \cite{Newelski}, then developed by a number papers, include \cite{Pillay-TD}, \cite{G. Jagiella}, \cite{CS}, \cite{Y-L} and \cite{P-Y}, and now called definable topological dynamics.
-Definable topological dynamics studies the action of a group $G$ definable in a structure $M$ on its type space $S_G(M)$ and tries to link the invariants suggested by topological dynamics (e.g enveloping semigroups, minimal subflows, Ellis groups...) with model-theoretic invariants.
+This approach was introduced by Newelski \cite{Newelski}, then developed in a number of papers, including \cite{Pillay-TD}, \cite{G. Jagiella}, \cite{CS}, \cite{Y-L} and \cite{P-Y}, and now called definable topological dynamics.
+Definable topological dynamics studies the action of a group $G$ definable in a structure $M$ on its type space $S_G(M)$ and tries to link the invariants suggested by topological dynamics (e.g. enveloping semigroups, minimal subflows, Ellis groups, ...) with model-theoretic invariants.

-This framework allows us to generalize the stable group theory to some unstable groups with tame behaviour.
-With the assumption that the theory $T$ has $NIP$, the class of definably amenable groups is a reasonable choice for the class of stable-like groups in $NIP$ context since Newelski's conjecture \cite{Newelski} holds.
-Namely, $G^{00}$ exists and $G/G^{00}$ is isomorphic to its Ellis group (see \cite{CS}), which is the space global generic types and isomorphic to $G/G^{00}$ when $G$ is stable.
+This framework allows us to generalize stable group theory to some unstable groups with tame behaviour.
+Under the assumption that the theory $T$ has $NIP$, the class of definably amenable groups is a reasonable choice for the class of stable-like groups in $NIP$ context since Newelski's conjecture \cite{Newelski} holds.
+Namely, the smallest type-definable subgroup of $G$ of bounded-index, written $G^{00}$, exists and $G/G^{00}$ is isomorphic to its Ellis group (see \cite{CS}).
+In the stable case, this coincides with the space (group) of generic types of $G$.